jennymclaughlin/ShelterConcourse/content/post/lab-6.md

 Test the tasks manually before you run the whole Pipelines
 ````
-$ fly -t aws execute -c ci/tasks/build.yml
+$ fly -t gcp execute -c ci/tasks/build.yml
 ````

 ````
-$ fly -t aws pipelines // This will list all the pipelines
+$ fly -t gcp pipelines // This will list all the pipelines

-$ fly -t aws unpause-pipeline -p studentXXX-flight-school  // this will unpause the pipeline.
+$ fly -t gcp unpause-pipeline -p student-XX-flight-school  // this will unpause the pipeline.
 You can also press play in the web ui

-$ fly -t aws trigger-job --job studentXXX-flight-school/test-app
+$ fly -t gcp trigger-job --job student-XX-flight-school/test-app
 ````